 Joanna Thomas has lived and worked in Catalonia for many years, as architect, guide, multilinguist and mother of two.
-A keen walker, she lives in a converted tower in the village of La Febro.
+A keen walker, she now lives in Falset, the end point of the full route.

-Jesca has lived in the foothills of Mallorca's beautiful Tramuntana mountains for eight years with her husband and young family.
-A keen hiker all her life, combined with a background in the preservation of historic buildings....
+Jesca has lived in the foothills of Mallorca's beautiful Tramuntana mountains for 14 years with her husband and young family.
+She has been a keen hiker all her life, combined with a background in the preservation of historic buildings.

 Kate Clow is the author of "The Lycian Way", the definitive guide to the long distance walk she created herself, with the help of the people of the region of Antalya, which she has made her home for more than 20 years.
-A keen botanist and student of the history of the Middle East.
+She is a keen botanist and student of the history of the Middle East.

 Some may say that the hosts are the most important element in the enjoyment of any holiday, and we would be hard pressed to deny this.
 You can walk hard all day in rain or in shine, the landscape can sing with blossom and the hills can rear with melodramatic force, but if the welcome at the end is not the best you will be disappointed, feel let down, unfulfilled.

-A good host (like Dani and Merce in Priorat, left) will see you coming in from the rainstorm breathless and wet, take your clothes to the boiler room, insist on a hot cup of tea and install you in front of the fire, moan with you about the weather and make you feel thoroughly at home.
+A good host will see you coming in from the rainstorm breathless and wet, take your clothes to the boiler room, insist on a hot cup of tea and install you in front of the fire, moan with you about the weather and make you feel thoroughly at home.
 Later he or she will produce a bottle of local wine and the evening will start, with the world thoroughly put to rights, the children arrive back from school, the dogs make themselves a comfortable nest against your legs, and the cooking part of the team set to work.
 A little home made pasta to start, perhaps some fish from the lake or what their neighbour produced the other day after a successful hunt (or maybe vegetables from the garden if you prefer!).
-The evening will end inevitably with grappa, orujo, slivovitz or whatever, maybe flavoured with mistletoe (in Istria – really!) or fruits from the plum tree.
+The evening will end inevitably with grappa, orujo, slivovitz or whatever, maybe flavoured with fruits from the plum tree.
 Bed is a perfectly natural and comfortable end, sleep comes quickly in the quiet stillness of the countryside and you realise why you came on an On Foot Holiday.